xuhz/FPGA_as_a_Service/README.md

 The image contains verify.xclbin for many types of FPGA, please select the type matching the FPGA resource the pod requests.

 ## Known issues
 * When there are multiple types of FPGA on one node, the device plugin registers resource for each specific type.
-The k8s device plugin framework seems to have issue.
+The k8s device plugin framework has issue handling this case.
 I have filed issue report tracking this. https://github.com/kubernetes/kubernetes/issues/70350
-* When there are multiple FPGAs of same type on one node, if a pod requests just partial FPGAs(not all), our XRT has issue – 'xbutil scan' still lists all FPGAs within container although not all are assigned to the container, while the 'xbutil list' can only access the assigned FPGA(s), so the index of the FPGAs gets messed and the app is confused to know which FPGA to use.
-This will be fixed by an update version of XRT
+* When there are multiple FPGAs of same type on one node, if a pod requests just partial FPGAs(not all), XRT 2018.2 release has issue – 'xbutil scan' still lists all FPGAs within container although not all are assigned to the container, while the 'xbutil list' can only access the assigned FPGA(s), so the index of the FPGAs gets messed and the app is confused to know which FPGA to use.
+  This has been fixed in XRT 2018.3 release